MichaIng/DietPi-Docs/docs/software/system_stats.md

 === "Update"

-    To update Homer simply re-run the installer from
+    To update Homer simply re-run the installer by executing

     ```sh
     dietpi-software reinstall 205
     ```

-    then
+    Remark: The `dietpi-software` script update procedure preserves the file `config.yml` automatically, there is no necessity for the user to do a restore manually.

+    If other files in `/var/www/homer` were previously changed by the user, they need to be copied in place (from the backup location `/mnt/dietpi_userdata/homer_backup`).
+As an example for a changed file `manifest.json` this could be done via:

     ```sh
     cd /mnt/dietpi_userdata/homer_backup
-    ```

-    and replace the files you previously changed in `/var/www/homer` with the files from your backup.

-    For e.g, for your `config.yml`, it would be:

-    ```sh
-    mv config.yml /var/www/homer/assets
+    mv manifest.json /var/www/homer/assets
     ```

 === "Theming - Dracula"